SvenMeyer/upgrade-packages/README.md

 - upgrades all packages in package.json
 - writes new version to package.json
-- will format package.json if module 'prettier-package-json' is (globally) installed
+- will format package.json if module `prettier-package-json` is (globally) installed

 ## Install
 Install `prettier-package-json` globally :